japickering/snoop-dog/README.md

 # From hood dawg to Dog CEO, International Canine baby!

-This interview challenge collects Dog CEO api data about a range of dogs and display them in a pooch friendly, modern style.
+This interview challenge uses the Dog CEO api data about a range of dogs and display them in a pooch friendly, modern style.

 ## Available Scripts

 In the project directory, you can run:
+### `yarn`

+to install all the node module dependencies.

 ### `yarn start`